webclinic017/thales/README.md

 By default, thales will run in paper trading mode using the Polygon.io API for simulating trades and tracking the paper trading portfolio.
 You can configure various settings, such as the trading strategy, risk management parameters, and data sources, by modifying the appropriate configuration files.

+## Configuration

+Thales can be configured through various configuration files inside the `config` directory.
+Here's a brief overview of the available configuration options:

+- `polygon_credentials.cfg` (required): Contains the Polygon.io API key for accessing real-time and historical options data.
+- `trading_strategy.cfg`: Defines the parameters and settings for the trading strategy.
+- `risk_management.cfg`: Specifies risk management rules and thresholds.
+- `data_sources.cfg`: Configures the data sources for historical and real-time market data.

+Refer to the individual configuration files and the project documentation for more details on configuring the trading bot.

 ## Build

 1. Clone the repository: